 Focus on somebody other than yourself.

-Bad stress can be triggered by a sense of entitlement and helplessness.
-“Can you find ways, while you are so self-absorbed, to be considerate of the people who work for you?” asks Kahn.
+"Can you find ways, while you are so self-absorbed, to be considerate?" asks Kahn.
 Showing respect and appreciation for others has an amazing ability to defuse obsessive behavior and anxiety.